From Dominoes to Hexagons: Reducing diagrams

 \begin{lemma} Let $D$ be a triple diagram and let $I$ be a minimal interval of the associated pairing.
-Then $D$ is related, by a sequence of $2\leftrightarrow2$, $1\to0$ and loop dropping moves, to a diagram $D'$ in which there is a strand boundary-parallel along~$I$. \end{lemma}
+Then $D$ is related, by a sequence of $2\leftrightarrow2$, $1\to0$ and loop-dropping moves, to a diagram $D'$ in which there is a strand boundary-parallel along~$I$. \end{lemma}

 \begin{proof} We proceed by induction on the number of crossings and number of loop components in~$D$, repeatedly applying the lemma to regions contained inside of~$D$.
 We successively straighten the strand~$S$ which connects the endpoints of~$I$. \begin{description} \item[Step 1.
 Remove self-intersections of~$S$] If $S$ has self-intersections, consider an innermost loop~$L$ of~$S$: a loop of~$S$ which does not intersect itself, although it may intersect other portions of~$S$.
 In Figure~\ref{fig:remove-loop}, $L$ is shown solid and the rest of $S$ is dashed.
 Consider the region contained inside $L$, including all triple crossings on the boundary of~$L$ except for the self-intersection crossing itself.
-This region has fewer triple crossings than the original diagram~$D$ (since we omitted the self-intersection), and the short interval between the two points where $L$ intersects the boundary of the region is minimal, so by induction we can apply a sequence of $2\leftrightarrow2$ and $1\to0$ moves to reduce $L$ so that it is boundary-parallel inside the region.
+This region has fewer triple crossings than the original diagram~$D$ (since we omitted the self-intersection), and the short interval between the two points where $L$ intersects the boundary of the region is minimal, so by induction we can apply a sequence of $2\leftrightarrow2$, $1\to0$ and loop-dropping moves to reduce $L$ so that it is boundary-parallel inside the region.
 A single further $1\to0$ move removes the original self-intersection of~$S$.

 Repeat this step until no self-intersections of~$S$ remain. \item[Step 2.
 Remove double intersections with $S$] Consider the region~$R$ enclosed by the strand~$S$ and the interval~$I$, not including the triple crossings along $S$ itself.
 If there is some strand that intersects $S$ at least twice, then consider a strand segment~$T$ that gives a minimal interval along the boundary of~$R$.
 Because there are fewer triple crossings inside~$R$ than there were in~$D$, we can by induction apply moves until $T$ is boundary-parallel to~$R$.
 If $T$ and $S$ form an anti-parallel bigon, we can apply Lemma~\ref{lem:useful-moves}(\ref{it:move-1}) as in Figure~\ref{fig:remove-anti-parallel-bigon} to remove the bigon.
 If $T$ and $S$ form a parallel bigon, we can similarly apply Lemma~\ref{lem:useful-moves}(\ref{it:move-3}) and two $0\to2$ moves as in Figure~\ref{fig:remove-parallel-bigon} to remove the bigon.